Generic Name: chlorhexidine topical (klor HEX i deen TOP i kal)

 Use the applicator (pad, swab, or other dressing) only once.
 Throw away after one use.

 Call your doctor if your symptoms do not improve, or if they get worse while using chlorhexidine topical.

 Store at room temperature away from moisture and heat.
 Do not freeze.
 Keep the bottle tightly closed when not in use.

 If this medicine is packaged in a single-use foil wrapper or other container, use it only once.
 Throw away after one use, even if there is still medicine left in it.
 Do not save for later use.

 What happens if I miss a dose?

 Use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 An overdose of chlorhexidine topical is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

 What should I avoid while using Hibistat (chlorhexidine topical)?

-Avoid getting this medication on your clothing or other fabrics.
+Avoid getting this medicine on your clothing or other fabrics.
 Do not use bleach to wash any fabric exposed to chlorhexidine or the medicine may cause a permanent stain.